 The same criteria applies to programming productions at Theatre503, in particular our 3-4- week productions.
 It is not uncommon for some proposals to have had a rehearsed reading/scratch night/work in progress performance, but it is less likely be able to be considered for production if it has had a short run already – unless a directly solicited transfer and/or part of a tour.
 Past success of a short run in another venue, particularly one in London, is not necessarily a guarantee of a successful run at 503 and in some cases has often counted against it, given the anticipated audience reach of a company has already been met.

-We are unable to consider a programming submission if the script is being considered via our Unsolicited portal and/or as part of our International Playwriting Award at the same time.
-Please see guildelines for both these on the relevant pages.
-Equally if a script has been passed on by our literary team we are unlikely to be able to consider it for programming unless any redrafting substantially alters the script.
+Please avoid submitting your play to both script submissions and programming at the same time.
+Equally if a play has been passed on by our literary team we are unlikely to be able to consider it for programming unless any redrafting substantially alters the script.

-Ultimately our decision making comes down to the quality of the script and the story it is telling.
+Ultimately our decision making comes down to the quality of the script, the story it is telling and the difference it will make to the writer.
 We want to surprise, invigorate and entertain our audience, we celebrate bold theatricality, emotional connection and plays that provoke the mind.

 A NOTE FOR AGENTS